-(type full leg al name of Investment Professional on above line
+(type full l egal name of Investment Professional on above line)

 BY:

 (sign on above line)

 Name:

 (type name of signatory on above line)

+Title:

-Title: (type title of signatory on above line)
+(type title of signatory on above line)

-DATE (type title of signatory on above fille)
+DATE:

 Addendum D - Proxy Voting Guidelines

 As of December 3, 2009, the Board has not adopted any proxy voting guidelines.
 Should the Board adopt proxy voting guidelines such guidelines will be incorporated into the Statement of Investment Policy by attachment thereto in this Addendum D.